AndreaCrotti/meta-programming-talk/meta.rst

    The thing above is the same as this
    (list 'progn (list 'setq v1 e) (list 'setq v2 e)))

-..
-TODO: show the evaluation of this thing inside the interpreter ..
-      a
-      11
-      b
-      11

 .. rst-class:: build